Protecting yourself from cancer scams

 Some types of complementary and alternative medicine may help ease the side effects of cancer and its treatment.
 But none of these treatments have been proven to treat or cure cancer.

 There is a difference between an unproven treatment and investigational drugs.
-These are drugs that are being studied to see if they work well to treat cancer.
+Investigational drugs are medicines that are being studied to see if they work well to treat cancer.
 People with cancer may take investigational drugs as part of a clinical trial.
 This is a study to test how well the drug works, and to check its side effects and safety.
 Clinical trials are the last step before a drug can get approval from the FDA.

 When to Call the Doctor

 If you are curious about a cancer treatment you have heard about, your best bet is to ask your health care provider about it.
 This includes complementary or alternative treatments.
 Your provider can weigh the medical evidence and help you decide if it is an option for you.
 Your provider can also make sure it will not interfere with your cancer treatment.

 Federal Trade Commission Consumer Information website.
 Anatomy of a cancer treatment scam.

 National Cancer Institute website.
-Access to experimental cancer drugs.
+Ways to access experimental cancer drugs.

 National Center for Complementary and Integrative Health website.
-Mind and body approaches for cancer symptoms and treatment side effects: what the science says.
+Complementary psychological and/or physical approaches for cancer symptoms and treatment side effects: what the science says.

 US Food & Drug Administration website.
 Products claiming to "cure" cancer are a cruel deception.